xinyanliang/EDFv0.1/README.md

 # EDF
-Evolutionary Deep Fusion Method for Chemical Structure Recognition
+Evolutionary Deep Fusion Method and Its Application in Chemical Structure Recognition

 ![The overall framework of EDF](images/model.png)